kevrez/weld-group-calculator/README.md

 When the effect of the load angle is considered with respect to torsion, the weld strength is considered to always be multiplied by the 0.85 factor from equation J2-6b.

 ## Utilization & Interaction
-Utilization values are calculated differently than the method that Blodgett suggests in WELDED CONNECTIONS.
+Utilization values are calculated differently than the method that Blodgett suggests in *Welded Connections*.
 The approach used is based on the same root principles, but was selected due to added ease of implementation:
 - Determine the maximum loading on the weld group, considering moment in each direction, shear in each direction, axial force, and torsional force
-- Calculate the section properties of the weld group
+- Calculate the section moduli and effective lengths of the weld group
 - Arbitrarily select a weld size and calculate its linear strength
 - Multiply the value of each section property by the weld strength to obtain the section's strength for each property
 - Calculate an individual utilization ratio for each force/section property pair